khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 ## Usage

-Filters are always used in combination with the ["search by confirmation” search box](/components/search/#search-by-confirmation) variant.
+Filters are always used in combination with the [“search by confirmation” search box](/components/search/#search-by-confirmation) pattern.

 Each filter can consist of only one value and can’t be repeated.
 For example, a list of issues can only be narrowed down by specifying one assignee.